pryv/example-app-ios/Build38Report.md

 > T.A.K will not, by default, react to rooted/jailbroken devices.
 Instead, it will forward this information to the T.A.K cloud during registration and validation operations, making this information available as well to the service provider through the [Fraud Management Interface](file:TAK-Client/docs/DeveloperDocumentation/TAK_Documentation.html#backend-verify).

 App re-packaging protection is not used as it is not yet available in iOS.
+[File Protector](file:TAK-Client/docs/DeveloperDocumentation/TAK_Documentation.html#protector) is not used either as no huge storage (>1MB) is stored on the device, nor any asset.

 ### Implementation of the features